HOME ABOUT PROGRAMS CONTACT SEARCH e-WV

 Company Store view from inside the museum

-The West Virginia State Museum offers a variety of free tours and activities.
+We offer a variety of free tours and activities.
 The tours range from self-guided to in-depth discovery tours.
 Contact the Education Coordinator, Nathan Barner, via email or telephone (304) 558-0220 ext.
 185, to find the right tour program for you and your students.

 The Show Path is an approximately 45-minute tour through West Virginia history from prehistory all the way up to the 21st century.
 Vistors are immersed in each time and place as history comes alive through first-person accounts and dynamic re-creations of pivotal events and places in the state's past.
 26 Discovery Rooms featuring artifacts, artwork, stories, music, film clips are connected to the Show Path.
 Two Connections Rooms allow visitors to learn even more about West Virginia.
 Touchscreens within these rooms provide the opportunity to explore photographs, documents, journal articles, and additional information about the state's deep cultural roots and rich history.
 For an overview of the museum and its layout, view our museum map: Museum Map (English) and Mapa del museo (Spanish), or check out the video tour from WVPBS.